tophat8855/spiral-warmup/README.md

 # Spirals

-Your mission, should you choose to accept it, is to create a grid of numbers in a spiral pattern.
+Your mission is to create a grid of numbers in a spiral pattern.
 Your program should take two arguments:

 * A starting number